sboorlagadda/node-gemfire/doc/cache_factory.md

 ## cacheFactory.addServer(host, port)

-Adds a server, given its host and port, to this factory.
+Directly connect to the server, given its host and port, to this factory.

 _Parameters_